 Still not convinced?
 That's okay!

 Did you know there are a variety of different stores online (and in store, I imagine) that sell slats separately?!

 They are big box stores, which means they can offer something like this for a much cheaper price than a small shop like me!
 And typically with free shipping!

-So if you're still interested and want to pay the extra for some slats you can check them out at places like Walmart, Ikea, Home Depot, Lowes, and even Amazon!
+So if you're still interested and want some slats you can check them out at places like Walmart, Ikea, Home Depot, Lowes, and even Amazon!